If you want to help others reach their full potential, while getting paid well, then coaching may be the right career for you.

 If the person tells you excitedly that they fit your profile of who you’re looking for, then it’s a perfect time to schedule a 2 hour session, to see if you’re really a fit to work together.

 Or they may mention a friend that fits your description.
 If this is the case, then you can dig deeper into why that friend’s name popped up.
 What goals or challenges are they facing now?
 Ask the person to recommend you to their friend.

-3. Coaching success requires a blue-collar mindset: you work even when you don’t feel like working.
+3. Coaching success requires working even when you don’t feel like working

 Imagine if a construction worker called his supervisor one morning and said he wasn’t showing up to work today because he didn’t feel “motivated.”